kubernetes/community/mentoring/programs/new-contributor-workshop/new-contributor-workshop-lead.md

     - ensure participants sign the CLA
     - ensure attendees meet technical and experience requirements for their course
     - obtain a comprehensive list of names, emails, and GitHub handles
-- Coordinate with the [SIG Meet and Greet organizer](/events/events-team/content/sig-contrib-events.md#sig-meet-and-greet) (may be a different role to be determined by core team)
 - Ensure to advertise the SIG-Intros.
 - Solicit feedback from workshop participants.

 ## Time Commitment

-1-2 hours/week most of the time, 4-5 in the weeks leading up to KubeCon, depending on previous teaching/shadowing experience.
+1-2 hours/week most of the time, 4-5 in the weeks leading up to NCW, depending on previous teaching/shadowing experience.